 Discover the stars

-- Allow them the time to look through their telescopes to see what stars they can find.
+- Everyone should look through their telescope and see which stars they can find.

 The sky we see at night is full of different things, from stars and planets to satellites and asteroid showers.
 To be able to see more, people and astronomers use telescopes of all different sizes.
 How did your team work together to make a telescope to help you look at the stars?
 You needed a delicate touch to glue in the lenses and shape the inner tube, and a creative approach to come up with a design.

 The naked eye has a limit to what it can see.
 But also, depending on where you live, other elements can reduce what you’re able to see, such as urban lights.
 How does your telescope help you see more?
 What could you change about your telescope to see even further?
 Think about other lenses and materials you could use.

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people

 All items should be clean and suitable for this activity.

 Supervise young people appropriately when they’re using glue and solvent products.
 Make sure there’s plenty of ventilation.
 Be aware of any medical conditions which could be affected by glue or solvent use and make adjustments as needed.

 Teach young people how to use sharp objects safely.
 Supervise them appropriately throughout.
 Store all sharp objects securely, out of the reach of young people.